 Use relevant Sub-headings

 Don’t try to be clever – it won’t work!
 Sub-headings need to be descriptive and make sense.
-Do use them to break the text; it will help the user to see what it is about and which bit might be of interest to them and jump straight to it.
+Use them to break the text; it will help the user see what it is about and which bit might be of interest to them and jump straight to it.
 Be logical, though.

 Make important words stand out.